Silas Nwankwo

-Silas Nwankwo (born 12 December 2003) is a Nigerian professional footballer who plays as a striker for Swedish club Mjällby in the Allsvenskan.
+Silas Nwankwo (born 12 December 2003) is a Nigerian professional footballer who last played as a striker for Allsvenskan club Mjällby.

 Career

-Nwankwo started his football career at De-Royal football academy in Lagos before moving to Sunshine Stars.
+Nwankwo started his football career at De-Royal Football Academy in Lagos before moving to Crown FC and later Sunshine Stars in 2019.
 One year later, he went on to play for Nasarawa United in the NPFL making 35 appearances and scoring 19 goals in the 2020–21 season.

 On 3 February 2022, Nwankwo signed a four-year contract with Swedish club Mjällby.